SirMetathyst/zinc/README.md

 [![codecov](https://codecov.io/gh/SirMetathyst/zinc/branch/master/graph/badge.svg)](https://codecov.io/gh/SirMetathyst/zinc)
 [![Build Status](https://travis-ci.com/SirMetathyst/zinc.svg?branch=master)](https://travis-ci.com/SirMetathyst/zinc)

 `ZincECS` is an entity-component-system package inspired by Simon Schmid's [Entitas-CSharp](https://github.com/sschmid/Entitas-CSharp) and [Atom proof-of-concept](https://github.com/sschmid/Entitas-CSharp/issues/902) but for the go language.
-I had searched for an ECS package for golang but I couldn't find one which I liked from the short few that I did find.
-So I decided to write my own.

-Zinc focuses mainly on modularity of components/systems while performance coming in as a close second.
+ZincECS uses code-generation to achieve a nice API similar to EntitasECS using the built-in ZincCLI.
+This package puts focus on modularity and ease of use with performance coming in as a close second.

 # Installation
-This will install the Zinc CLI along with the `zinc` package.
+This will install the ZincCLI along with the `zinc` package.
 ```golang
 go get github.com/SirMetathyst/zinc/...
 ```